 A Level Results

-Hammersmith Academy Sixth Form celebrates Oxbridge and Medicine success
+Hammersmith Academy Sixth Form celebrates A-Level success and continuing Oxbridge tradition

 A-Level Standout Successes

 Hamza Huda attained the Academy’s top score with A*A*A*A and will study Computer Science at Queen Mary University, London.

 Matthew Sanetra achieved A*A*AB, and goes on to study Computer Science at Magdalen College, University of Oxford.
 He said, “I am ecstatic at achieving my offer – it feels surreal!
 Everyone in my family is extremely proud and there is an overwhelming amount of joy among us all.
 I have found it to be a very challenging year, but I believe I am now much better prepared for whatever the future brings.
 The Academy has been amazing for the whole 7 years I have been there.
 They have always supported me with exploring the fields I am interested in and without them I am confident that I would not have achieved as well.
 I am now extremely excited to study at Oxford and to focus on the subjects I love.”

 Batoul Gheleb accomplished an impressive A*A*AA to secure a place at University of Warwick, to study Computer Science.
 She said of her experience, “I feel relieved and excited to move on with the next chapter of my life.
 It was sometimes difficult to revise the specifics of the advanced information available to students, but the staff did their best to support, providing readymade and easy to access revisions tools.
 I’m grateful for all staff members that supported my progress all throughout my time at Hammersmith Academy.
 I’m very much looking forward to university life and completing my degree!”